 Approximate investment: $15 - 20 USD

-By the way, my latest book is called Resistance Band Workouts: 50 Exercises for Strength Training At Home or On The Go.
+By the way, one of my recent books is called Resistance Band Workouts: 50 Exercises for Strength Training At Home or On The Go.
 In addition to teaching you correct form for 50 exercises, it lays out how to create your own workout programs, whether you're working out twice a week or every day.

 Cardio conditioning: get a jump rope!